sprblm/dots-patterns/patterns/cautious-optimism/index.md

 topic: moderation-curation
 tags:
   - protocol
-descrpition: "Build opportunities for detecting and reacting to bad behavior"
+description: "Build opportunities for detecting and reacting to bad behavior"
 ---

 ### The Design Problem